JohnVirgin/CESM-Niagara/README.md

 --machine
 ```

-Pretty straightforward; specifices the machine you're running on so CESM knows where to get its modules, compilers, and figure out what batch system we're working with.
+Pretty straightforward; specifies the machine you're running on so CESM knows where to get its modules, compilers, and figure out what batch system we're working with.
 For us, this is always ```niagara```.

+### Setup the new case
+Head on into the case directory you just made and take a look at all the goodies in there.
+The next step (if you want) is to setup your case.
+Execute this option to set up your run directory (which should be in your $SCRATCH).
+It will also give you a bunch of user-changeable namelist files, where you can specify modified and new variables that you want the model to output.
+There's a single namelist file for each model component, and they have naming syntax like ```user_nl_xxx```.
+Where the `xxx` is replaced with a given model.
+Lastly, this command also creates hidden files that specify batch information for SLURM.
+I typically run ```./case.setup``` immediately after I create a new case.
+You can make your changes to the .xml files we're about to talk about either before or after you run the command.